jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-3. Verify that if the user hasn't entered a value in each field, when the sign in button is clicked the form does not submit and the required input error message appears.
+3. Verify that if the user hasn't entered a value in each field, when the sign up button is clicked the form does not submit and the required input error message appears.

     - Outcome: Pass

-4. Verify that when the user enters an invalid email address in the email address field and clicks on the sign in button, the form does not submit and the invalid input error message appears on the email address field.
+4. Verify that when the user enters an invalid email address in the email address field and clicks on the sign up button, the form does not submit and the invalid input error message appears on the email address field.

     - Outcome: Pass

-5. Verify that when the user enters an invalid password in the password field and clicks on the sign in button, the page reloads and the invalid password error message appears below the password field.
+5. Verify that when the user enters an invalid password in the password field and clicks on the sign up button, the page reloads and the invalid password error message appears below the password field.

     - Outcome: Pass

-6. Verify that when the user enters a password in the confirm password field which does not match the value in the password field and clicks on the sign in button, the page reloads and the passwords do not match error message appears below the confirm password field.
+6. Verify that when the user enters a password in the confirm password field which does not match the value in the password field and clicks on the sign up button, the page reloads and the passwords do not match error message appears below the confirm password field.

     - Outcome: Pass

-7. Verify that when a user correctly enters a valid input in all fields and clicks the sign in button, the form submits, and the user is successfully registered and redirected to the verify email address page.
+7. Verify that when a user correctly enters a valid input in all fields and clicks the sign up button, the form submits, and the user is successfully registered and redirected to the verify email address page.

     - Outcome: Pass